sundeepbassi/quizzy-movies/README.md

 ## 4. Future Features

-Possibility of creating a log in form for potential users with password access.
+Possibility of creating a log in form for potential users with a password access.

 ## 5. Typography and Colour Scheme